-The starters will call you to the start line by the number of your race.
+The starters will call you to the start line by your race number.
 Remember your race number!
 Then the lane number for each competitor in that race.
 On windy days, it can sometimes be difficult for the lanes furthest away from the starter to hear these requests, so keep aware of what's going on around you and ask other paddlers if you are unsure.